aheckmann/node-ses/README.md

 See the [SES API Response](http://docs.aws.amazon.com/ses/latest/DeveloperGuide/query-interface-responses.html) docs for details.

-The `res` returned by the callback represents the HTTP response to calling the SES REST API as the [request](https://www.npmjs.org/package/request) module returns it.
+The `res` returned by the callback represents the HTTP response to calling the SES REST API as the node-fetch module returns it.

 *The sendEmail method also be  provided in all lowercase as `sendemail` for backwards compatibility.*